dhia1599/django-library-app/README.md

 - Access to home page at `/`.
 - Access the admin panel at `/admin/`.
 - API documentation is available at `/swagger/`.
+- JWT Authentication is required for accessing most API endpoints.

 ## API Features